-Here’s a few bits and pieces of advice and useful tools to help you make the most of your fundraising.
+Here are a few tips and useful tools to help you make the most of your fundraising.
 If you’re not sure how you want to fundraise yet, our fundraising ideas might help.

 - Download a sponsorship form and start raising money straight away!

 Shout about it

 Promote your event on social media before it happens and shout about it afterwards!
 Remember – the people most likely to donate are your friends, so social media is a great place to start publicising what you’re doing.

 - Share your JustGiving page on Facebook to spread the word – it’s really easy to do if you download the JustGiving app for your phone.
 Plus we have a handy guide to help you improve your JustGiving page

 - Like our Facebook page and share your progress with us

 If you’re on Twitter, make sure you follow Shooting Star Children’s Hospices and include @sschospices in any tweets and we will be sure to follow your progress.
 Use hashtags relevant to the content of your tweet, so people searching Twitter for particular words or subjects will see your tweet and learn more about your fundraising.

 The Dos & Don’ts: Advice, guidance and legislation around fundraising